developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

  * Storage of generated XML and/or Staging Barcodes for later use

 <img alt="image" style="height:350px" src="staging_flowchart_no_title.png"/>
-_Zebra's latest staging processes, which implements configuration, deployment and persistence in a single tool_
+_Zebra's latest staging processes implements configuration, deployment and persistence phases with a single tool. **Click to enlarge**_.
 <br>

 <!--